okyntary/tp/docs/DeveloperGuide.md

 The `ReminderSnoozeCommand` has an Index which is the index of the Reminder to snooze, specified by the user.
 If the Index is not valid, an error message is shown.
-It implements the `execute` method which handles the logic of the add command.
+It implements the `execute` method which handles the logic of the snooze command.
 It edits the Reminder by getting its next date and updating the `UI` components, using the same process as the `ReminderEditCommand`.
 If the Reminder is on its last occurrence, this action performs the same action as the `ReminderDeleteCommand` (as the Reminder has no more occurrences after being snoozed).